-When it comes to building muscle and strength, you can't go wrong with compound exercises.
-Compound exercise workouts aren't particularly common, though.
-That's why we've put together this guide to compound exercises and a really effective workout for you to try.
-With our compound exercise workout plan, you'll be putting in maximum effort to see awesome results.
+When it comes to building muscle and strength, you can’t go wrong with compound exercises.
+Compound exercise workouts aren’t particularly common, though.
+That’s why we’ve put together this guide to compound exercises and a really effective workout for you to try at home with your fitness equipment.
+With our compound exercise workout plan, you’ll be putting in maximum effort to see awesome results.
 Find out more.

 Want to move fast?
 Jump to the right section below.